Authority: Executive Vice Chancellor and Provost

 7. Standards for Appointment/Promotion to Professor

-7.1 All Professors shall meet the minimum qualifications and terms of appointments for Associate Professors (i.e., a terminal degree, minimum two-year appointment, minimum 0.75FTE, and have a SFR).
+7.1 All Professors shall meet the minimum qualifications and terms of appointments for Associate Professors (i.e., a terminal degree, minimum two-year appointment, and a minimum 0.75FTE).

-8. College Rules and Procedures for the NTT Professorial Rank Promotion Process
+8. College Rules and Procedures for the Professorial Rank Promotion Process

 8.1 Timetable: Departments should identify those candidates who will be considered for promotion by May of the academic year preceding consideration.
 Dossiers will be fully assembled and ready for departmental review by October 1.
 Members of the DVF will be given at least two weeks to review files before departmental votes.
 Meetings to discuss candidates will thus generally be scheduled for mid-October, but in no case later than November 1, when completed dossiers (with departmental vote tallies and written assessments from the Head and from the DVF) are delivered to the Office of the Dean.

-8.2 External Evaluations: External evaluations for promotion are not required, and should be solicited only for NTT faculty whose statements of faculty responsibilities includes work that external reviewers can adequately and appropriately judge (e.g., research, creative works, engagement).
-In cases where it is appropriate, departments may solicit external evaluations reviewing the contributions of candidates to their respective realms of faculty responsibilities.
+8.2 External Evaluations: External evaluations for promotion are required for professional faculty whose statements of faculty responsibilities includes 25% or greater responsibility towards research, creative artistry and literature, engagement with external constituencies, or other activities that external reviewers can adequately and appropriately judge.
+In cases where letters are required, departments will solicit external evaluations reviewing the contributions of candidates to their respective realms of faculty responsibilities.
 Solicitation of letters from external evaluators must follow university regulations.
 As outlined in the university regulation, names of external evaluators should be obtained through consultation with the candidate (who must be given the opportunity to suggest names of evaluators) and with other members of the departmental voting faculty.
 Department procedures for selecting external reviewers may vary, but care must be taken to ensure that external evaluators are individuals who can fairly, conscientiously, and objectively judge the candidate’s qualifications and contributions (see NCSU REG 05.20.05).

 8.3 Content and Assembly of the File: University regulations specify the material to be included in the candidate’s dossier, and must address the realms of faculty responsibilities in which the candidate’s effort is greater than 0.
 Additional material, beyond that called for in university regulations, should not be added to dossiers; however, candidates may include material addressing realms of faculty responsibility that are not in their statement of faculty responsibilities (e.g., scholarly work beyond teaching and service responsibilities).
 Candidates whose RADAR entries list multiple investigators must include a brief (1-3 sentence) description of their role in each project within their dossier.
 Once a department votes on a case (and adds the vote tally, and written assessments from the head and the DVF to the file) the candidate’s dossier is considered closed.

 8.4 Written Assessments by the Department Head and the Departmental Voting Faculty: Procedures in this section must be consistent with university policies, rules, and regulations for consultation (see NCSU REG 05.20.05).
 Written assessments from the Department Head and the DVF must substantively explain how the candidate’s accomplishments, as documented in the dossier, meet (or fail to meet) the standards for promotion laid out in departmental rules.
 In the event of a split vote of the DVF, the assessment from the DVF must explain both positive and negative votes.
-Departments may specify procedures asking voting faculty to provide written explanations of their votes for the purpose of ensuring sufficient explanation.
-Missing votes and abstentions must also be explained.
+Missing votes must also be explained.

-8.4.1 Definition of the DVF: The DVF is defined in university policy (NCSU REG 05.20.34).
+8.4.1 Definition of the DVF: The DVF, for initial and subsequent contracts at the same rank and for promotion of professional faculty with professorial rank, is defined in university regulation (NCSU REG 05.20.34).
 Departments may poll departmental faculty not on the DVF; if they do so, the polling and its results must be provided to members of the DVF before they vote.
 Such votes shall be reported by rank in cases where there are five or more votes cast at each rank; in cases where there are less than five votes cast at a rank, those votes shall be combined with votes cast by other non-tenured faculty at other ranks until the vote total is at least five.

 8.5 Rules and Responsibility of the college Reappointment, Promotion and Tenure Committee (CRPTC)

-If the documentation or argumentation in a candidate’s dossier does not, in the committee’s view, seem to adequately explain the departmental recommendations offered, the committee may, before voting, send a case back to a department for further consideration or clarification, and resubmission.
+8.5.2 If the documentation or argumentation in a candidate’s dossier does not, in the committee’s view, seem to adequately explain the departmental recommendations offered, the committee may, before voting, send a case back to a department for further consideration or clarification, and resubmission.
 It may also ask a department head to come to speak to the committee to clarify critical issues.
-No member of the CRPTC will take any part in the consideration of cases from his/her own department.
-Committee members will recuse themselves from both discussion and voting when cases from their own departments are before the committee.
+No members of the CRPTC will take any part in the consideration of cases from their own department.
+Committee members will recuse themselves from the discussion and will be ineligible to vote when cases from their own departments are before the committee.